lurunze/mybatis-sql/README.md

 <!-- Plugin description -->
-Convert selected Mybatis log to an executable SQL(Excess log lines will be filtered).
+Convert selected Mybatis log to an executable SQL.
 ## Usage
-* Select log containing `Preparing` and `Parameters`.
+* Select log containing `Preparing` and `Parameters`(Excess log lines will be filtered).
 * Click the right mouse then choose `Show SQL` menu or just use shortcut keys `ctrl + shift + H`.

 ## 使用